davidmrtz-dev/DropDownMenuModule/README.md

 ## Getting Started :dart:

-Import the scss file that comes within the module into your index.js file, this file add animations requiered for the dropdown menus also add some customs styles.
+Import the scss file that comes within the module into your index.js file, this file add animations requiered for the dropdown menus also add some pre-defined styles.
 Depending on where you index.js file is located, you have to specify the path of the scss module file.
 In this case we assume that the index.js file is inside the src folder.